markti/terraform-provider-minecraft/docs/resources/fill.md

 page_title: "minecraft_fill Resource - terraform-provider-minecraft"
 subcategory: ""
 description: |-
-  A Minecraft block
+  A Minecraft fill
 ---

 # minecraft_fill (Resource)

-A Minecraft block
+This will fill an area with Minecraft blocks

 ## Example Usage